beaubreedlove/FantasyFootball/rules.md

             1. If there is still a tie, the win will go to the team that ended the regular season with the better seed.
 1.  <a id="draft">Draft</a>
     1. Date and time
-        1. The season 7 draft will be Sunday, September 6 at 7pm
+        1. The Season 8 draft will be Sunday, September 5 at 8pm
+        1. The draft time for subsequent seasons will be the Sunday before the first game of the season.
+            1. This date will be determined on August 1 as the day the NFL projects the first game will be played.
     1. Each manager will have up to 90 seconds to draft a single player to his/her team for each round.
     1. There will be 14 rounds of the draft; one for each player on the team.
     1. Order